m-mcardle/my-website/assets/markdown/Vidyard.md

   <br/>

   I quickly came up with a hunch about the Firefox browser altering expected behavior to avoid any user tracking via Facebook's `fbclid`.
-I eventually ended up reading through the Firefox browser's C++ source code to discover that in cases where a URL contains this new tracking id, Firefox alters the expected behavior of outbound requests.
-This bug fix game me a great opportunity to learn a lot about our player's infrastructure and brush off my JavaScript skills and was a fun and challenging first task of my term.
+I eventually ended up reading through the Firefox browser's C++ source code to discover that in cases where a URL contains this new tracking id, Firefox alters the expected behavior of network requests.
+This bug fix gave me a great opportunity to learn a lot about our player's infrastructure and brush off my JavaScript skills and was a fun and challenging first task of my term.

   <br/>

   The next bug I attempted to fix involved concerns about out player's 'Call to Actions' and GDPR guidelines.
 Before this ticket I had never heard of GDPR, so I had a lot to learn when it came to the legalities of the issue.
-The issue was filed by a member of our Customer Success team when a customer noticed they were receiving the emails that their viewers had submit via the Call to Action in their video, but the viewers were not being identified via our analytics service due to the fact they hadn't consented to be tracked according to GDPR guidelines.
+The issue was filed when a customer noticed they were receiving the data that their viewers had submit via a Call to Action in their video, but the viewers were not being identified in our analytics service because they hadn't consented to be tracked according to GDPR guidelines.
 Essentially we just wanted to make sure that this is the expected behavior and fix it if it wasn't.

   <br/>